Scully87/Rock_Paper_Scissors/readme.md

   ~ The player has to enter their name before the game

-  ~ The player will be presented the choices(rock,paper,scissors)
+  ~ The player will be presented the choices(rock,paper,scissors, lizard,spock)

   ~ The player can choose one option